nnirror/facet/README.md

 2. The `pattern generator` server starts up on http://localhost:1123.
 This server listens to requests from the text editor UI in the browser located at http://localhost:1124 and interprets those commands into data.
 If the pattern is intended to be played back as audio, a corresponding .wav file will be stored in the `tmp/` subdirectory in the Facet repo.
 Otherwise, if the pattern is intended for MIDI or OSC output, the data will be posted directly to the transport server.

-### Max / Max for Live
+### Running Facet with Max / Max for Live

-In order to play audio files generated with Facet, Max or Max for Live is required.
-(It is possible, however, to use Facet without Max, for only MIDI and OSC output.)
+It is possible to do audio playback with Facet directly in Max or Max for Live.
+In that case, turn off browser sound playback by toggling off the "sound" icon in the bottom-right of the code editor.
+Your selected preference for whether the browser should handle sound playback will persist between sessions.
+You can change back and forth any time.

-The necessary Max patchers are included in this repo.
-Make sure to configure File Preferences in Max (step 7 from the getting started section above) in order for these patchers to work properly.
+The necessary Max patchers for sound playback are included in this repo.

 If running Max: the `facet.maxpat` patcher has 4 individual channels of audio output plus a fifth outlet for passing OSC commands into your patcher.

 If running Max for Live: the `facet.axmd` and `facet_4ch.amxd` Max for Live devices allow for stereo and 4 channel audio outputs in Ableton Live, respectively.
 To access the third and fourth channels of `facet_4ch.amxd`, create a second track and select input channels 3/4 from the input track where `facet_4ch.amxd` is running.

+#### Configuration for Max / Max for Live

+1. Open Max, or if using Max for Live, click the Edit Button to launch the Max Editor.
+In the Max navbar, go to > Options > File Preferences, click "Add Path", and add the facet directory (the folder that contains this file).
+Make sure that the Subfolders checkbox is checked.
+2. If using Max: Create a new patcher, and add a "facet" object.
+3. If using Max for Live: move the `max/facet.amxd` and `max/facet_4ch.amxd` files from this directory to where you store your Max for Live Audio Effect devices.
+Drop an instance of `facet.axmd` into a track in a Live set.

 ### Variables